Technica-Corporation/Tegra-Docker/README.md

 1. Create a directory called `kernel_build` on your Linux machine to contain the build files.
 Will refer to this directory as `$BUILD_ROOT`.
 Change into this directory to make it your working directory.

     **NOTE:  Might be helpful to set an environment variable called $BUILD_ROOT that points to your kernel_build directory.**
-2. Download the Latest Driver Package from NVIDIA, [L4T Jetson TX2 Driver Package, 27.1](http://developer.nvidia.com/embedded/dlc/l4t-jetson-tx2-driver-package-27-1) and copy to `$BUILD_ROOT`
+2. Download the Latest Driver Package from NVIDIA, [L4T Jetson TX2 Driver Package, 28.1](https://developer.nvidia.com/embedded/dlc/l4t-jetson-tx2-driver-package-28-1) and copy to `$BUILD_ROOT`
 3. Uncompress into your `$BUILD_ROOT` directory:
 ```
-tar -jxvf Tegra186_Linux_R27.1.0_aarch64.tbz2
+tar -jxvf Tegra186_Linux_R28.1.0_aarch64.tbz2
 ```
 4. Change into the `$BUILD_ROOT/Linux_for_Tegra` directory and run the `source_sync.sh` script.
 This will download the latest kernel sources using GIT.
-When prompted to enter a tag use `tegra-l4t-r27.1`.
+When prompted to enter a tag use `tegra-l4t-r28.1`.
 You will need to enter the tag five or six different times for each of the projects needed to compile the kernel.
-5. Download the GCC Toolchain, [l4t-gcc-toolchain-64-bit-27-1](https://developer.nvidia.com/embedded/dlc/l4t-gcc-toolchain-64-bit-27-1) and copy to `$BUILD_ROOT`
+5. Download the GCC Toolchain, [l4t-gcc-toolchain-64-bit-28-1](https://developer.nvidia.com/embedded/dlc/l4t-gcc-toolchain-64-bit-28-1) and copy to `$BUILD_ROOT`
 6. Uncompress the Toolchain into a directory called `toolchain`:
 ```
 mkdir $BUILD_ROOT/toolchain
-tar -xvf l4t-gcc-toolchain-64-bit-27-1.tar -C toolchain
+tar -xvf gcc-4.8.5-aarch64.solitairetheme8 -C toolchain
 ```
+**NOTE:  It appears that the toolchain file currently downloading is called 'gcc-4.8.5-aarch64.solitairetheme8' which is probably a mistake.
+If/When NVIDIA fixes this, make just uncompress the correct name that was downloaded.**

 7. Set the following environment variables
 ```
 export CROSS_COMPILE=$BUILD_ROOT/toolchain/install/bin/aarch64-unknown-linux-gnu-
 export TEGRA_KERNEL_OUT=$BUILD_ROOT/kernel-out
 export ARCH=arm64
 ```
-8. Copy the custom kernel config file (.config) into the $TEGRA_KERNEL_OUT directory.
-Use at a minimum this [.config](https://github.com/frankjoshua/buildJetsonTX2Kernel/blob/master/docker_config/config) which will enable core Docker functionality, or this [.config](https://github.com/Technica-Corporation/Tegra-Docker/blob/master/kernel_config/config) for additional options to potentially also get LXC and LXD working.
+8. Copy the custom kernel config file (.config) into the $TEGRA_KERNEL_OUT directory,  [.config](https://github.com/Technica-Corporation/Tegra-Docker/blob/master/kernel_config/config).
 9. Change into the kernel source directory
 ```
 cd $BUILD_ROOT/Linux_for_Tegra/sources/kernel/kernel-4.4